-The Supplemental Nutrition Assistance Program (SNAP), formerly known as Food Stamps, helps many older adults, people with disabilities, and families in South Carolina pay for food.
+As we age, eating healthy is important for staying active and independent.
+The South Carolina Supplemental Nutrition Assistance Program (SNAP) helps many older adults, people with disabilities, and families afford nutritious food.

-If you're approved for SNAP benefits, the government will issue your funds through an electronic benefits card (or EBT card).
-An EBT card looks and works just like a prepaid debit card, with a unique 16-digit account number and a magnetic strip on the back.
-Your EBT card can be used at most grocery stores, convenience stores, superstores, wholesale retailers, and even farmers markets to buy SNAP-approved food items.
+If you're eligible for South Carolina SNAP and approved for benefits, you’ll receive an electronic benefits card (EBT card).
+This card works just like a prepaid debit card.
+It can be used at most grocery stores, convenience stores, superstores, wholesale retailers, and even farmers markets to buy SNAP-approved food items.
 You can also make SNAP purchases on Amazon.

 Frequently asked questions